An Analogue of Milnor's Invariants for Knots in 3-Manifolds: Background

 In summary, it is clear that for any $m \in \Z$ with $m \geq 2$, we have

-The remaining piece of the definition of Milnor's invariants relies on work of Magnus; there is an embedding of the free group on $n$ letters into the power series ring of $n$ non-commuting variables defined on generators by $M(x_i) = 1+X_i$ and $M(x^{-1}_i) = 1 - X_i+X_i^2-X_i^3+...$ .
-A word in the free group is in $F_q$ if and only if all the coefficients of its Magnus expansion of degree $q$ or less are 0 \cite{magnus}.
+The remaining piece of the definition of Milnor's invariants relies on work of Magnus; there is an embedding of the free group on $n$ letters into the power series ring $\mathbb{Z}[[X_1, ...X_n]]$ of $n$ non-commuting variables defined on generators by

+A word in the free group is in $F_q$ if and only if all the coefficients of its Magnus expansion of degree $q$ or less are 0, this proof is detailed by Magnus, Karrass, and Solitar in Chapter 5 of \cite{mks}.